engineforce/ImmutableAssign/README.md

 ## Performance

 Performance of this library should be comparable to [Immutable.js](https://facebook.github.io/immutable-js/), because read operations will always occur more than write operations.
 When using this library, all your react components can read object properties directly.
-E.g., you can use &lt;TextBox value={this.state.userinfo.fullName} /&gt; in your components, instead of &lt;TextBox value={this.state.getIn(["userinfo", "fullName"])} /&gt;.
-In addition, shouldComponentUpdate() can compare POJO objects without knowing about the immutable libraries, e.g., return this.props.userInfo.orders !== nextProps.userInfos.orders.
+E.g., you can use `<TextBox value={this.state.userinfo.fullName}>` in your components, instead of `<TextBox value={this.state.getIn(["userinfo", "fullName"])}>`.
+In addition, `shouldComponentUpdate()` can compare POJO objects without knowing about the immutable libraries, e.g., `return this.props.userInfo.orders !== nextProps.userInfos.orders`.
 I.e., the more read operations you have, the more it will outperform [Immutable.js](https://facebook.github.io/immutable-js/).
 Following are the benchmarks for multiple immutable libraries (assuming the read to write ratio is 5 to 1):

 ```
 $ npm run benchmarks